goras0/CleaningDataProject/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

+- 'features_info.txt': Shows information about the variables used on the feature vector.

+- 'features.txt': List of all features.

+- 'activity_labels.txt': Links the class labels with their activity name.

+- 'train/X_train.txt': Training set.

+- 'train/y_train.txt': Training labels.

+- 'test/X_test.txt': Test set.

+- 'test/y_test.txt': Test labels.

-### Attribute Information
+### Transformation Steps
-For each record in the dataset it is provided:
+ 0. Download the zipped dataset and unarchive it
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.
+   1. Read in the Training and Test data set 'X_train.txt', 'y_train.txt', 'X_test.txt' and 'y_test.txt'
+   2. Read in the subjects, identifies the subject who performed the activity for each window sample 'subject_train.txt' and 'subject_test.txt'
+   3. Read in the Features set 'features.txt'
+   4. Read in the Activity labels 'activity_labels.txt'

-### Transformation 1.
-Merge the training and the test sets to create one data set.
+ 1. Merge the training and the test sets to create one data set.
+   1. Set the names of the features
+   2. Add activityId as new column

-### Transformation 2.
-Extract only the measurements on the mean and standard deviation for each measurement.
+ 2. Extract only the measurements on the mean and standard deviation for each measurement.
+   1. Use select() to extract columns that contains("mean"), contains("std")

-### Transformation 3.
-Use descriptive activity names to name the activities in the data set
+ 3. Use descriptive activity names to name the activities in the data set

-### Transformation 4.
-Appropriately label the data set with descriptive activity names.
+ 4. Appropriately label the data set with descriptive activity names.
+   1. use gsub() function replaces all matches of a string replace "Acc" with "Accelerator" replace "Mag" with "Magnitude" replace "Gyro" with "Gyroscope" replace "^t" with "time" replace "^f" with "frequency"

-### Transformation 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+ 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Produce a data set with the average of each variable for each activity and subject
+   1. Use aggregate() to the average for each subject and activity